gzamann/stock-airtable/README.md

+# 📈

-This app will fetch Stock prices by date from corresponding Airtable.
+This app will fetch Stock prices by date from a Airtable.
 Prices can be added or deleted.
 You can use the profit-calculator to check maximum profit.
 And the stock trends are visible on the line chart.
 The layout is based on CSS-Grid.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-![screenshot]: screen1.JPG
+![screenshot]: (./screen1.JPG)

 ## Available Scripts